 No job offer yet?
 You’re still in the game.
 There are both private and public sector employers out there that participate in OCIs with the intent to hire 3L students.
 These firms may not have extended as many offers to summer associates as expected or have an increased capacity to hire.

 Your legal career may not begin as a straight line to a single destination.
 It could potentially lead to prospects in more than one state/jurisdiction.
 It’s smart to familiarize yourself with the bar exam for all of them.
-You can start by downloading our comprehensive BARBRI Bar Exam Digest.
-Know the deadlines and fees, subjects tested, scoring, reciprocity and local content knowledge required, for example.
-Find out if you’ll be taking the Uniform Bar Exam and what the UBE means to your job search and career marketability.
+You can start learning about the bar exam here.

 Remember you can always reach out for guidance from your BARBRI Director of Legal Education, who is still with you every step of the way.